 - Book on Masterclasses early to avoid disappointment.

 - Get their early to avoid queuing for too long (take a hip flask if you like for while you wait).
+Or like I do book on the Beginners Masterclass – for only £5 you get to jump the queue and have a couple of samples before it all starts.

 - Get your dream dram early before all the good stuff is taken.